Fynn9563/VRCX-Image-to-Discord-Uploader/README.md

 1. Open the tool.
 2. Click "Browse" to select one or multiple VRChat photos.
 3. Choose a saved webhook from the dropdown or add a new one.
+4. Optionally, tick the "Discord Media Channel" checkbox if uploading to a Media Channel.
-4. Click "Upload Images" to start the upload process.
+5. Click "Upload Images" to start the upload process.
-5. Monitor the progress bar and status messages to track the upload.
+6. Monitor the progress bar and status messages to track the upload.

 ## Contributing